Geutzzu/FurnitureStoresExtraction/README.md

 The app features 5 main compoenents:
 - ProductApp.jsx - the main component that holds the state of the app, the rest of the components and the logic for the WebSocket connection.
 - ProductTable.jsx - the component that renders the table with the results.
-- InstructionsDropdown.jsx - the component that renders the instructions dropdown when pressed.
+- InstructionsDropdown.jsx - the component that renders the instruction dropdown when pressed.
 - UrlInput.jsx - the component that renders the input section of the app.
 - Pagination.jsx - the component that provided the pagination for the table.